-Level 4 appeal The Medicare Appeals Council (Council) will review your appeal and give you an answer.
-The Council is part of the Federal government.
+Level 4 appeal The Medicare Appeals Council (Council) will review your appeal and give

 - If the answer is yes, the appeals process is over.
-We must authorize or provide the drug coverage that was approved by the Council within 72 hours (24 hours for expedited appeals) or make payment no later than 30 calendar days after we receive the decision. - If the answer is no, the appeals process may or may not be over. - o If you decide to accept this decision that turns down your appeal, the appeals process is over. - o If you do not want to accept the decision, you may be able to continue to the next level of the review process.
+We must authorize or provide the drug coverage that was approved by the Council within 72 hours (24 hours for expedited appeals) or make payment no later than 30 calendar days after we receive the decision. - If the answer is no, the appeals process may or may not be over. - If you decide to accept this decision that turns down your appeal, the appeals process is over. - o If you do not want to accept the decision, you may be able to continue to the next level of the review process.
 If the Council says no to your appeal or denies your request to review the appeal, the notice will tell you whether the rules allow you to go on to a Level 5 appeal.
 It will also tell you who to contact and what to do next if you choose to continue with your appeal.